Second Language Studies:

 Review of the Literature on Second Language Learning, 2006: https://education.alberta.ca/media/616813/litreview.pdf)

-In addition to French as a Second Language, students in GPPSD also have the option of taking language courses in Spanish.
+Students also have the option to take second language courses in Spanish.
 Semester/Yearly course offerings at Charles Spencer High School and Grande Prairie Composite High School vary depending on the amount of student interest displayed.

 a result of our belief in the value of second language learning, students in